 Services support mapping exposed Docker container network ports to external resources.
 These ports may also be the targets of Load Balancer Nodes to provide high-throughput and high-availability services.

-Services can also be executed as tasks by sending messages from Function nodes to Docker Service nodes.
+Services can also be executed as tasks by invoking the ECS RunTask action using a taskDefinitionArn value.
 For example, a Docker service could transcode a video file from one Object Store into multiple different formats that are then uploaded to another Object Store.
+The taskDefinitionArn value can be specified in either the

 Docker images can be pulled from both public and private registries.
 When pulling from private registries, registry credentials must be provided in the Docker Cluster Registry Credentials setting.